awsdocs/aws-control-tower-guide/doc_source/guardrails.md

 1. From the left navigation, choose **Guardrails**\.

 1. Choose a guardrail that you want to enable; for example, **Guardrail: Enable encryption for EBS volumes attached to EC2 instances**\.
-This opens the guardrail's details page\.
+This choice opens the guardrail's details page\.

 1. From **Organizational units enabled**, choose **Enable guardrail on OU**\.

 1. A new page is displayed that lists the names of your OUs\.
-Choose the OU that you want to enable this guardrail on\.
+Identify the OU on which you want to enable this guardrail\.

 1. Choose **Enable guardrail on OU**\.

 1. Your guardrail is now enabled\.
 It may take several minutes for the change to complete\.
 When it does, you'll see that this guardrail is enabled on the OU you selected\.
+You can enable only one guardrail at a time\.